abinit/abinit/doc/mkdocs-tutorials/ffield.md

 ![](../documents/lesson_ffield/image004.gif)

-We can therefore extract with a good accuracy the linear optical dielectric susceptibility :
+We can therefore extract with a good accuracy the linear optical dielectric susceptibility:

     \chi(l)_11 = (P[E=+0.0001] - P[E=-0.0001])/(2*0.0001)
                = (-0.269261876E-01+ 0.270396999E-01)/0.0002
                = 0.56756

-The optical dielectric constant is :
+The optical dielectric constant is:

     \epsilon_11 = 1+ 4 \pi \chi(1)_11
                = 8.13

 This value underestimates the value of 9.20 obtained by DFPT.
 The agreement is not better at [[ecut]]=5.
 Typically, finite field calculations converge with